Journal of Sociolinguistics

 Indent the second and subsequent lines of each reference.
 Capitalize main words in book and journal titles.
 Use minimal capitalization in article titles, but capitalize the first letter after a colon within the title.
 Do not use quotation marks around article or chapter titles.
 Italicise the titles of books and journals.

-Give volume number for journal references, and publisher plus place of publication for books.
+Give volume number for journal references, and inlcude issue number only if the pagination starts at 1 for each issue.
+Give publisher plus place of publication for books.
 Spell out U.S. state names in full.
 Use 'and' not '&' (ampersand).
 Give full page numbers for articles in journals and books.